oatmealine/x1c1-big-sur/README.md

 anyways; i'm fairly sure the main difference between the x1c1s comes down to display size and CPU

+## scripts

+- `sync-usb.sh` is for use while booted into a Linux-like system to sync the EFI files in the repo to a plugged in flash drive
+- `sync-boot.sh` is for already booted macOS systems to sync the EFI files in the repo to the EFI partition

 # status

 very few issues remain, though you will inevitably run into jank every once